-2.3.6 Potential future distribution in the EU and endangered areas this habitat type are shown in Figure 2.9 with an indication of the current distribution of the species in the Netherlands and Belgium.
+2.3.6 Potential future distribution in the EU and endangered areas

+It is expected that EU habitat type 3150 provides most suitable conditions for the establishment of B. chinensis (§ 2.3.3).
+Areas within the EU that are classified under this habitat type are shown in Figure 2.10 with an indication of the current distribution of the species in the Netherlands and Belgium.
 These areas in particular are expected to be at high risk of future colonisation by B. chinensis.